Continuous-variable quantum information: Implementation

 One approach to implementing continuous-variable quantum information protocols in the laboratory is through the techniques of quantum optics.
 By modeling each mode of the electromagnetic field as a quantum harmonic oscillator with its associated creation and annihilation operators, one defines a canonically conjugate pair of variables for each mode, the so-called "quadratures", which play the role of position and momentum observables.
 These observables establish a phase space on which Wigner quasiprobability distributions can be defined.
 Quantum measurements on such a system can be performed using homodyne and heterodyne detectors.

 Quantum teleportation of continuous-variable quantum information was achieved by optical methods in 1998.
 (Science deemed this experiment one of the "top 10" advances of the year.)
 In 2013, quantum-optics techniques were used to create a "cluster state", a type of preparation essential to one-way (measurement-based) quantum computation, involving over 10,000 entangled temporal modes, available two at a time.
 In another implementation, 60 modes were simultaneously entangled in the frequency domain, in the optical frequency comb of an optical parametric oscillator.

 Another proposal is to modify the ion-trap quantum computer: instead of storing a single qubit in the internal energy levels of an ion, one could in principle use the position and momentum of the ion as continuous quantum variables.

 Applications

 Continuous-variable quantum systems can be used for quantum cryptography, and in particular, quantum key distribution.
 Quantum computing is another potential application, and a variety of approaches have been considered.
 The first method, proposed by Seth Lloyd and Samuel L. Braunstein in 1999, was in the tradition of the circuit model: quantum logic gates are created by Hamiltonians that, in this case, are quadratic functions of the harmonic-oscillator quadratures.
 Later, measurement-based quantum computation was adapted to the setting of infinite-dimensional Hilbert spaces.
 Yet a third model of continuous-variable quantum computation encodes finite-dimensional systems (collections of qubits) into infinite-dimensional ones.
-This model is due to Daniel Gottesman, Alexei Kitaev and John Preskill.
+This model is due to Daniel Gottesman, Alexei Kitaev and John Preskill who introduced the Gottesman–Kitaev–Preskill code.